insightsengineering/locksmith/README.md

 ## Usage

-`locksmith` is a command line utility, so after installing the binary in your `PATH`,simply run the following command to view its capabilities:
+`locksmith` is a command line utility, so after installing the binary in your `PATH`, simply run the following command to view its capabilities:

 ```bash